Puttrix/shop404/README.md

 - Matomo: Use Matomo Tag Manager (MTM).
 Set `MATOMO_TAG_MANAGER_CONTAINER_URL` to your container script URL, e.g. `https://matomo.example.com/js/container_ABC123.js`.
 - Optimizely Web: provide the snippet URL to test activation and variations.
 - ODP: if you have a web SDK snippet, set `ODP_SDK_URL` and configure inside your tag manager.
+ - Donation defaults: if the user opts in, the app stores `donation_default_interval=monthly` in `localStorage` to preselect monthly in future sessions.

 ## Structure
 - `src/pages`: pages and donation wizard steps